chief-of-state/chief-of-state/readme.md

 * Event sourcing is valuable, but challenging to implement
 * An ideal event-sourcing datastore would offer random access by key, streaming, and atomic writes

-Chief-of-State was birthed in year 2020 at [Namely](https://github.com/namely/chief-of-state) based upon the principles aforementioned.
+Chief-of-State was created in year 2020 at [Namely](https://github.com/namely/chief-of-state) based upon the principles aforementioned.

 ### Note

 If a company is still using the Namely version and wants to migrate to this, it will have to be at least on the [namely v0.9.2-rc.1](https://github.com/namely/chief-of-state/releases/tag/v0.9.2-rc.1) version.
-One can refer the [documentation](#documentation) for set up.
+One can refer to the [documentation](#documentation) for set up.

 ## Features